Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 ## API Structure

-The CVV Response Codes have changed, but the application of filters remains the same.
+In Commerce Hub, the CVV Response Codes have changed, but the application of filters remains the same.
 See [Commerce Hub Security Code Verification](?path=docs/Resources/Guides/Fraud/Security-Code.md) documentation for more information.

-In Payeezy, a CVV response code will not be returned for a transaction unless one of these filters is enabled; in Commerce Hub, a filter does not need to be enabled to get a response.
+If CVV is enabled, but the element is not included in the request API, a response code will be returned.

 ---

 ## Configuration

+In Payeezy, CVV configuration was at the terminal level and enabled by selecting terminal type of Mail Order/Telephone Order (CVV2) or E-Commerce Transaction (CVV2); In Marketplace, CVV must be enabled and is set at the MID level.

-In Payeezy, the configuration was set to filter out / reject the transactions with that response code; in MP, the configuration drives which transactions are allowable (a list of acceptable codes vs. a filter).
-One exception is that if no codes are configured they will all be considered acceptable.
+In Marketplace, if no codes are configured, they will all be considered acceptable.

 **CVV values have been normalized in MP:**